Ossarce/CLI_POS_Menu_Oracle_SQL/README.md

 # CLI_POS_Menu_Oracle_SQL
 A CLI POS Menu using Oracle SQL Developer.

-This project originated as a work for my first year of computer engineering (2023), but I have enjoyed it so much that I started modifying it, adding modularity to achieve cleaner and more maintainable code.
+This project originated as a work for my first year of computer engineering (2023) -the original was supposed to rely on .txt file but I used Pandas instead (you can check that project in my respositores too!-, but I have enjoyed it so much that I started modifying it, adding modularity to achieve cleaner and more maintainable code.
 Below you can find a list of things I plan to add throughout the year.
 (They don't have specific dates yet as it has become a side project that has brought me many challenges, good times and learnings about Python.)

 - Support to run multiple sessions for the cashiers.
 - Hope in the near future use django and docker.